koppathachan/koppathachan/content/_index.md

 weight = 1001
 +++

-Hello, I am Akhil Sasidharan.
-I like to code.
-Thankfully I also get paid to code.

-This blog is an attempt to document and share what I learn to whoever will listen.
+This blog is an attempt to document and share what I learn to whomever will listen.